Indeterminate & Entangled

-Observing an electron or any subatomic particle determines their movement, speed and placement.
-However, unobserved particles exist in infinite potentiality.
+The Uncertainty Principle described by Werner Heisenberg is one way to describe the indeterminate ontology of the electron and states that the speed and placement of subatomic particles, like the electron cannot be measured in exactness simultaneously.
+According to the observer-effect, observing an electron or any subatomic particle determines their movement, speed and placement.
+However, suspended from judgement particles exist in infinite potentiality.
 This research seeks to embody the infinite potentiality of electrons that exist in trans-materiality and across temporalities to influence movement creation and craft methodical movement pathways.
-The performative aspect of research embodies the observer-effect and challenges perceptive-based bias by creating a performance environment that obstructs sight lines, thereby creating a performance that counters object reality because movement and intercorporeal exchange exists in its own trajectory even when there is limited or no view.
-Performative research is designed to challenge expectation regarding the politics prescribed to performing bodies by disrupting assumptions “particularly those that link movement, colonialism, and racism to the questions of presence, visibility, and the ground of dance” (Lepecki).
-The sub aim of the research is to heighten the visual experience of the spectator in order to highlightthe conscious construct of perception and draw attention to the pathways of visual contextualization that centers the act of perception on the perceiver and not the perceived.
+The performative aspect of my research embodies the observer-effect and challenges perceptive-based bias by creating a performance environment that obstructs sight lines, thereby creating a performance that counters object reality because movement and intercorporeal exchange exists in its own trajectory even when there is limited or no view.
+Performative research is designed to challenge expectation regarding the politics prescribed to performing bodies by disrupting assumptions.
+A secondary goal ofthe research is to heighten the visual experience of the spectator in order to highlightthe conscious construct of perception and draw attention to the pathways of visual contextualization that centers the act of perception on the perceiver and not the perceived.